DustyDave961/flowing_concrete/README.md

 # Flowing Concrete
-Concrete that hardens over time.
+Concrete stairs and liquid concrete that hardens over time.
 Cheap alternative to lava cooling.
 Flowing concrete become full blocks by default, or slabs if enabled.

 ## Items
 Flowing Concrete adds the following items: